 Mr Jones explained that the review had only come back to this scrutiny panel to allow members to review the consultation results.
-He confirmed that the matter in hand had already been called in and there was no opportunity for any further call in.
-He advised members that if the panel wished to do so they would be able to make recommendations to the Leader of the Council due to this subject coming under his portfolio remit.
+He confirmed that the matter in had had already been called in and there was no longer an opportunity for members to call it in.
+He advised members that if the panel wished to do so they would be able to make recommendations to the leader due to this subject coming under his portfolio remit.

-The Chair thought it was positive that officers were now recommending for Immingham Family Hub to stay open.
+The chair thought it was positive that officers were now recommending for Immingham Family Hub to stay open.
 He asked for reassurance whether anyone could use the facilities as the majority of people who had taken part of the consultation had stated that they had used the service or would want to in the future.
+Therefore, it did represent the need for it in this setting.
 Mr Clayton confirmed that they would as there was a reoccurring theme that there was a need for this service in Immingham.